 - Joint Return: They must not file a joint tax return for the year (if he or she is married).

-Who Is My Qualifying Child?
-Use this FREE Tool to Find out Now!
+Who Is Your Qualifying Child?
+Use this FREE Tool to Find Out Now!

 If it turns out that someone is not your Qualifying Child, you may want to see if they are your Qualifying Relative.

 Qualifying Child Special Cases

 A child is still considered to be living with you during any period of time when you or the child are temporarily absent from home due to school, business, military service, medical care, or vacation.